 They didn’t call it Easy Digital Downloads for nothing.
 Having been designed specifically around downloadable products, the plugin’s intuitive layout makes it easy to understand how to add and display new products.

 Like WooCommerce, Easy Digital Downloads has many available extensions.
 These come in both free and paid options, including payment gateways such as Stripe and 2Checkout, marketing widgets, and integrations with email marketing software such as MailChimp.

 Easy Digital Downloads is compatible with virtually any WordPress theme.
 And don’t worry if you haven’t chosen your theme yet, as Easy Digital Downloads has custom-made themes built into the plugin.

 Although Easy Digital Downloads is simple to use, guidance is never too far away.
 Not only is there comprehensive documentation, but you’ll have access to free support forums, tutorials, videos, and more.
 Premium users even benefit from a priority support option.

 Not suitable for physical products

 Easy Digital Downloads is not designed for selling physical items.
 That said, it’s not impossible to sell physical products using the plugin – just tricky.
 If you’re looking to do this, you’d be more suited to choosing a plugin like WooCommerce.

 Similar to WooCommerce, Easy Digital Downloads is only available for WordPress users.
-As WordPress is the most popular platform to build websites, this shouldn’t be a problem for most people.
-However, if you want to use other content management systems, you’ll need to use a different plugin.
+As WordPress is the most popular platform for building websites, this shouldn’t be a problem for most people.
+However, if you want to use other content management systems, you must use a different plugin.

 Is Easy Digital Downloads for you?